pez27fishboi/ChatLogger/README.md

 [![](https://poggit.pmmp.io/shield.state/ChatLogger)](https://poggit.pmmp.io/p/ChatLogger)
 <a href="https://poggit.pmmp.io/p/ChatLogger"><img src="https://poggit.pmmp.io/shield.state/ChatLogger"></a>

-A PocketMine-MP plugin to log your server chat
+ChatLogger is a PocketMine-MP plugin to log your server chat.
+It features a /report command to dump a player chat log at a given date.
 ## Commands
 | Command | Usage | Description |
 | ------- | ----- | ----------- |